Policybazaar

 Policybazaar is an Indian insurance aggregator and multinational financial technology company based in Gurgaon.
 The corporation was established in June 2008 by Yashish Dahiya, Alok Bansal and Avaneesh Nirjar.
-It provides a digital platform—website and an app—where users can compare insurance policies and other financial services from major insurance companies.
+It provides a digital platform, consisting of a website and mobile application, where users can compare insurance policies and other financial services from major insurance companies.
 The company is India's largest insurance aggregator, and has expanded its operations to the United Arab Emirates.

-Policybazaar is the flagship subsidiary of PB Fintech Ltd., which also owns the credit product aggregator Paisabazaar.
+Policybazaar operates as the flagship subsidiary of PB Fintech Ltd., which also owns the credit product marketplace Paisabazaar.

 History

-Policybazaar.com was founded in June 2008 by Yashish Dahiya, Alok Bansal, and Avaneesh Nirjar, starting out as an insurance comparison website.
-At that time, the Indian insurance industry still lacked transparency and policies were mostly sold through agents.
+Policybazaar.com was founded in June 2008 by Yashish Dahiya, Alok Bansal, and Avaneesh Nirjar, initially operating as an insurance comparison website.
+At that time, the Indian insurance industry lacked transparency, and policies were mostly sold through agents.
 Policybazaar started by listing the details of multiple insurance policies for customers to choose from.
 It began as a price-comparison website, and an information portal for learning about insurance and insurance programs.
 The website subsequently expanded to become a marketplace for insurance policies.
 In 2015, Policybazaar launched its app for Android and iOS users.

 In February 2020, Sarbvir Singh was appointed CEO, effective December 2019, while Yashish Dahiya took over the role of group CEO.

-In June 2021, Policy bazaar obtained an insurance broking license from IRDAI and announced that it would set up 100 offline outlets across India.
-The company also surrendered its web aggregator license.
+In June 2021, Policybazaar obtained an insurance broking licence from IRDAI and announced that it would set up 100 offline outlets across India.
+The company also surrendered its web aggregator licence.

+Policybazaar (parent company PB Fintech) was listed on the stock exchange on November 15, 2021.
+The shares debuted on both the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).

+Operations

+According to a Frost & Sullivan report, PolicyBazar holds a 93% market share among digital insurance platforms in India.
+By the end of FY24, Policybazar recorded over 16.6 million unique insurance buyers since its inception.